Today's Thursday • 8 mins read

 - “Did I misinterpret their words and actions?”

-The lingering confusion becomes a form of self-torture.
+The lingering confusion becomes a form of self-punishment.
 Breaking free from the narcissist doesn’t make this mental fog go away.
 Healing from this alone is a painful process.

 Moreover, breaking up with a narcissist rarely gives you closure.
 Instead, painful questions haunt you:

-- “Would it be better if you go back to them?”
+- “Would it be better if you went back to them?”

 - “Did they make you a better person?”